 1. The Reef Knot (also known as a Square or Hercules knot)

 The reef knot is an ancient and simple binding knot used to secure a rope or line around an object.
-This knot is formed by tying a left-handed overhand knot and then a right-handed overhand knot, or vice versa.
+This easy survival knot is formed by tying a left-handed overhand knot and then a right-handed overhand knot, or vice versa.

 2. The Figure 8 Knot